visgl/loaders.gl/docs/arrowjs/upgrade-guide.md

 The biggest changes were made in Apache Arrow JS Version 9.0 (based on feedback from loaders.gl users).

+## Upgrading to v16.0

+- No significant changes in Apache Arrow JS

 ## Upgrading to v15.0

 - No significant changes in Apache Arrow JS